octo-technology/OpenTezos/docs/michelson/tutorial.md

 The `DROP` instruction removes entrypoint and storage elements from the stack since they are not used.

 The first expected element for `CREATE_CONTRACT` is the delegate of the smart contract.
 Here we specify there is none (`NONE key_hash;`).
 Notice that the `NONE` instruction must be typed.
-The second expected element for `CREATE_CONTRACT` is the quantity of mutez transfered to the new contract.
+The second expected element for `CREATE_CONTRACT` is the quantity of mutez transferred to the new contract.
 Here we specify 0 with `PUSH mutez 0;`.
 The third expected element for `CREATE_CONTRACT` is the initial storage value for the new contract.
 Here the `PUSH int 9;` set the default counter value to 9.

 The `CREATE_CONTRACT` instruction produces on top of the stack an _operation_ and the _address_ of the contract.